vmware-archive/nsxraml/md-version/nsxvapi.md

 6.2.3 | Method introduced.

 ### /2.0/services/policy/securitypolicy/alarms
-Working with Security Policy Alarms.
+Working with Security Policy Alarms
 -----------

 ### /2.0/services/policy/securitypolicy/alarms/all
-Working with all Service Composer Alarms
+Working with All Service Composer Alarms
 ------------

 * **get** *(secured)*: Retrieve all system alarms that are raised at Service Composer